Albert-W/Folder-locker/README.md

 ## Note before using it：
 - The password is saved in the local database and is not uploaded to any server.
-- Removing the software also deletes the database and therefore the password.
+- Removing the software also deletes the database and therefore the password is gone.

 ## How to use